April 1, 2026

 Does Your Situation Look Like Any of These?

-We represent employees like you.
-Our attorneys work on a contingency basis, which means you pay nothing unless we win.
-You can reach us by phone or connect through Trailmate, our AI agent, which can walk you through the intake process on your schedule, in English or Spanish.
+We exclusively represent employees.
+We never represent employers.
+Our attorneys work on contingency, which means you pay nothing unless we win.
+If you have been asking yourself whether you can sue for wrongful termination in California, the answer starts with a free call.
+You can reach a wrongful termination attorney at Frontier Law Center by phone or connect through Trailmate, our AI agent, which can walk you through the intake process on your schedule, in English or Spanish.

 %20-%20White.png)